mhismail/vpc-docs/continuous-data.md

 # Continuous data

 Load the library and get the observation data and simulation data.
-In the first example, we'll use a dataset that's available in R by default (Theophylline) and generate the simulation dataset in R.
+In the first example, we'll use a simulated dataset included with the `vpc` package.

     library(vpc)
     vpc(sim = simple_data$sim, obs = simple_data$obs)